-If your parliament does not have to consider any data localization requirements, and has no issue with a trusted third-party company sharing access to data, the two most popular cloud storage options are Google Workspace (formerly known as GSuite) and Microsoft 365.
-If your parliament already uses Gmail, signing up for Google Workspace and storing data in Google Drive with its built-in Google Docs, Sheets, and Slides apps for word processing, spreadsheets, and presentations make a lot of sense.
-Similarly, if your parliament is reliant on Excel and Word, the easy choice is to sign up for Microsoft 365, which grants access to Outlook for email and licensed versions of Microsoft Word, Excel, PowerPoint, and Teams.
+The two most popular cloud storage options are Google Workspace (formerly known as GSuite) and Microsoft 365.
+If you and your staff already use Gmail, signing up your organization for Google Workspace and storing data in Google Drive with its built-in Google Docs, Sheets, and Slides apps for word processing, spreadsheets, and presentations make a lot of sense.
+Similarly, if you are an organization reliant on Excel and Word, the easy choice is to sign up for Microsoft 365, which gives your organization access to Outlook for email and licensed versions of Microsoft Word, Excel, Powerpoint, and Teams.
+Regardless of which provider you choose, storing data securely in the cloud requires implementing good sharing settings and training staff to understand how and when to share (and not share) folders and documents.
+In general, you should set up folders within your cloud storage drive that limit access to only the staff that need it for given files.
+Routinely audit your system to make sure that you are not "oversharing" any files (such as by turning on universal link sharing for files that should instead be limited to just a few people.)